 Why You Should Promote Indirectly

-Promoting your affiliate links directly on Facebook (linking directly to a sales page) may sound tempting as it is very easy to do, but I don’t recommend anyone to take the easy road.
+Promoting your affiliate links directly on Facebook (linking directly to a sales page) may sound tempting as it is very easy.
+Still, I don’t recommend anyone to take the easy road.

-No matter whether you are promoting links for free (on your Facebook profile/page or in a Facebook group) or using paid ads, you cannot expect that many people will go for a direct sale.
+Whether you are promoting links for free (on your Facebook profile/page or in a Facebook group) or using paid ads, you cannot expect many people to go for a direct sale.

 Especially if you are promoting high ticket digital products.
 People will not click on your post, read a landing page and buy a $999 course.